Mobile phone insurance

 Standard mobile phone insurance policies typically cover:

-- Accidental damage – if you accidentally damage your phone, for example, drop it and crack the screen, this cover will pay for repairs or a replacement.
+• Accidental damage – if you accidentally drop your phone and crack the screen, this cover will pay for repairs or a replacement.

 Which policy features do I get with mobile phone insurance?